The Red-Eared Slider is one of the most popular pet turtles around.

 Shell rot and skin ulcers are typically caused by poor enclosure maintenance or a lack of heat.

-Without regular water changes and cleaning, these turtles are at an increased risk to develop smelly, rotting sores on their shells and skin.
+Without regular water changes and cleaning, these turtles are at an increased risk of developing smelly, rotting sores on their shells and skin.
 Shell rot is a bacterial or fungal infection, which often shows as a light colored spot on the shell.
 This infection can spread to other parts of your turtle’s body, so it is very important to get it treated as soon as possible.

 To help maintain clean water, use a filter capable of cleaning tanks five times the size of the one you are using to account for the increased fecal and food waste in an aquatic turtle tank.
 Partial water changes with water testing is also essential, but time consuming.